-The Easter Bunny – le lapin de Pâques
+Le lapin de Pâques

-The Easter Bells – les cloches de Pâques
+Les cloches de Pâques

 The tradition around the silent bells originates from the 7th century when the Church forbade the ringing of the bells in homage to the death of Christ between Maundy Thursday and Easter Sunday.
-In France, legend has it that on Maundy Thursday, the bell’s chimes flee to Rome where the Pope blesses them.
-There, they collect the Easter eggs which will be scattered in gardens and yards on their return journey.
+In France, legend has it that on Maundy Thursday, the bell’s chimes flee to Rome, where the Pope blesses them.
+There, they collect the Easter eggs, which will be scattered in gardens and yards on their return journey.

 By the morning of Easter Sunday, they have returned and are ringing out joyfully to declare the resurrection of Christ.
-When children hear them, they go out to the garden on an egg hunt.
+When children hear them, they go to the garden on an egg hunt.

-The Easter Bells are often represented with a pair of wings, ribbons or sometimes are transported in a cart.
+The Easter Bells are often represented with a pair of wings, and ribbons or sometimes are transported in a cart.

-Easter chocolate – le chocolat à Pâques
+Le chocolat à Pâques

 (f) for féminin, (m) for masculin, (adj) for adjective and (v) for verbs